jamesboby897/Toujoubot/README.md

 - **Audio Caching**: The bot caches downloaded audio files by YouTube video ID, so it doesn't need to download the same audio twice
 - **Direct Media Streaming**: The bot uses yt-dlp to get the media URL and streams it directly
 - **Voice Channel Integration**: The bot automatically joins the user's voice channel and plays the audio
-- **DCA0 Format**: Audio is saved in DCA0 format, which is optimized for Discord voice playback
 - **Automatic Updates**: yt-dlp is updated on bot startup and every 24 hours